jorgensd/dolfinx-tutorial/chapter1/fundamentals.md

 where $\frac{\partial u}{\partial n}=\nabla u \cdot n$ is the derivative of $u$ in the outward normal direction $n$ on the boundary.

 Another feature of variational formulations is that the test function $v$ is required to vanish on the parts of the boundary where the solution $u$ is known.
-See for instance Langtangen, Mardal 2019 {cite}`Langtangen_Mardal_FEM_2019`.
+See for instance {cite}`Langtangen_Mardal_FEM_2019`.

 In the present problem, this means that $v$ is $0$ on the whole boundary $\partial\Omega$.
 In the present problem, it means that the second term in the integration by parts formula is zero, and we have that